 - An acceptable value for lag is between -/+1000ms.

 - The wavelet scale should be around 10x the maximum amplitude of the seismic trace.
-You can further adjust the parameters while doing quality check for synthetics, modeling or spectra analysis.
+You can further adjust the parameters while doing quality checks for synthetics, modelling or spectra analysis.

 - Repeat these steps to add more rows and define different X/Y locations and/or TWT to configure wavelet at the specific locations and/or time.